Barbara Boelmann

 Women’s Missing Mobility and the Gender Gap in Higher Education: Evidence from Germany’s University Expansion

-This paper shows that the local availability of universities acted as a catalyst in the catch-up of women in higher education that has been documented for developed countries in the latter half of the 20th century.
+Abstract: This paper shows that the local availability of universities acted as a catalyst in the catch-up of women in higher education that has been documented for developed countries in the latter half of the 20th century.
 It uses the foundation of new universities in the 1960s and 1970s in West German regions which previously did not have a university as a case study to understand how women’s mobility and education decisions interact.
 I first document women’s low regional mobility in post-war West Germany along with their low educational attainment.
 Second, I exploit that the university expansion exogenously brought universities to women’s doorsteps in a difference-in-differences (DiD) strategy.
 Comparing regions which experienced a university opening within 20 km to those where no university was opened, I show that women benefited more than men from a close-by university opening, closing the local gender gap in university education by about 72%.
 Third, I provide evidence that local universities partly increased university education through reduced costs, while part of the effect is due to higher expected returns, highlighting an important second channel through which universities promote education to local youths.

 Working paper available here.

-The Effect of Ethnic Clustering on Migrant Integration in Germany (joint with Sandra Schaffner, pre-PhD, resting)
+The Effect of Ethnic Clustering on Migrant Integration in Germany

 Abstract: Since ethnic clustering is common in Germany, a better understanding of its effects on the integration of immigrants could be important for integration policies, especially in the light of rising immigration and a skilled worker shortage.
 Yet, both economic theory and empirical research for other countries cannot give a clear-cut answer to whether clustering is beneficial or detrimental for immigrants' integration.
 In this paper, the effect of residential clustering on the labour market outcome of first- generation immigrants in Germany is analysed empirically.
 It, thus, contributes to the literature by extending it to Germany on which hardly any research has been conducted.
 For the analysis, two measures for labour market integration are used: the employment probability and wage levels.
 In order to control for the endogeneity of the location decision, a two-step strategy is used, combining a control function and an instrumental variable (IV) approach.
 The results suggest a negative enclave effect on both employment and wages, that is even larger when sorting is taken into account.